ronggong/musical-onset-efficient/README.md

 `--phrase` decides that if you want to extract the feature at file-level.
 If false is selected, you will get a single feature file for the entire input folder.

-### A.3 Specific code for jingju and Böck datasets log-mel feature, label and sample weights extraction
+### A.3 Specific code for jingju and Böck datasets training data extraction
 In case the you want to extract the feature, label and sample weights for the jingu and Böck datasets, we provide the easy executable code for this purpose.
 1. Download dataset: [jingju](https://drive.google.com/open?id=17mo5FuWyEHkCFRExKRLGXFcQk2n-jMEW); Böck dataset